bodhiconnolly/bodhiconnolly.github.io/_posts/2014-05-23-day-one-python-client.markdown

 #Summary

 This was the largest software project I have undertaken, coming in around 1200 lines of code.
 I wrote that in six days, and that was all I did for those six days other than eating and sleeping.
 It was an invaluable learning experience, and I am already seeing places where I could now go back and code them more efficiently.
-For those interested, the code is on GitHub.
+For those interested, the <a href="https://github.com/bodhiconnolly/python-day-one-client">code is on GitHub.</a>

 ![In the last thirty minutes I even made a splash screen]({{site.baseurl}}/assets/images/day_one_splash.png)